 The turtles weigh from 200 to 250 kilograms, while the green turtle and the loggerhead are the largest, which can measure up to one meter and 20 centimeters in carapace alone; loggerheads lay from 80 to 100 eggs, green turtles lay from 100 to 120 or even more.
 Incubation time depends on the species, but can be from 50 to 70 days, depending on temperature.

 When visitors see a turtle on the beach, do not disturb them because after the ovation the animal is tired and the only thing it needs to do is to go to the sea to take shelter and look for food.
-Regarding the natural predators of turtles, in the case of adult turtles, they are the big sharks, but in the case of Cozumel, it is very rare that there is predation of adult turtles.
+Regarding the natural predators of turtles, in the case of adult turtles, they are the big sharks, but in the case of Cozumel, there is rarely predation of adult turtles.

 The species most threatened by predators is the loggerhead because it is almost flush with the beach.
 The survival rate can be one in 100 and there are seasons when it is one in a thousand, it all depends on the natural conditions since the grouper and the mahi-mahi are predators of turtle hatchlings.